 When hard times hit, you’ll have to make some tough decisions and let some people go.
-You might hope that the crisis hasn’t hit that hard, but the reality of the situation is that in a critical situation of any scale, every employee that doesn’t bring value to your company is costing you more than money.
+You might hope that the financial crisis hasn’t hit that hard, but the reality of the situation is that in a critical situation of any scale, every employee that doesn’t bring value to your company is costing you more than money.

-They’re trumping the efficiency of your operations, slowing the entire company down at a time when you really need to be at your maximum – not only to keep up with operational demands but to exceed them and swim out of the crisis.
+They’re trumping the efficiency of your operations, slowing the entire company down at a time when you really need to be at your maximum – not only to keep up with operational demands but to exceed them and swim out of the financial crisis.